-About Valve Amplifiers
+HiFi Valve Amplifiers & Valves

 To enjoy music in your home, reproduced though loudspeakers, regardless of the source, be it vinyl, tape, CD, MP3 etc. the small signal produced by the player needs to be amplified to be a large enough and with enough power to move the cones in the speakers to make the sound.
 The equipment that does this is called an amplifier.
 (Some of these players produce such a small signal that they need another amplifier, called a pre-amplifier, before the main amplifier driving the speakers – Record players using vinyl as the source is one of these!)
-Modern HiFi or stereo equipment uses amplifiers that are designed and built using transistors in one form or another.

 Just about all technology in the early 1900s through to the late 1960s (and later in some applications) was based on valves.
 This all changed with the invention of the transistor.